DirectXMan12/idl/docs/KEP.md

 }
 ```

-There's three mistakes in the above example:
+There are three mistakes in the above example:

 ```go
 type MyType struct {